 For many immigrants, American citizenship is the end of a long journey.
 Citizenship gives Americans the right to vote, to sit on juries and to fully participate in American democracy.

-Also, there are many tax benefits as well as public benefits which are only available to citizens.
+There are many tax benefits and other public benefits which are only available to citizens.
+American citizens have access to jobs with the U.S. government and international protection through U.S. embassies and consulates.
 Finally, being a U.S. citizen gives people the opportunity to sponsor certain foreign family members for legal permanent residence in the U.S.

 Other individuals become citizens through a process known as Naturalization.
 The general requirements for administrative naturalization include: